koushik995/project-phase1/README.md

   - Skills (Technical & Non-Technical)
   - Projects with images and descriptions
   - Contact with clickable links
-- Stylish hover effects and transitions
+- Hover effects and transitions
-- Fixed header with shadow effect
+- Fixed header
-- Mobile responsive layout with media queries

 -----